WalterW16/tntu-internship-2026/README.md

 See [docs/user-stories/US-014-github-actions-ci.md](docs/user-stories/US-014-github-actions-ci.md) and [docs/user-stories/US-015-github-actions-cd.md](docs/user-stories/US-015-github-actions-cd.md) for the required behavior.

+---

-## Notes on the current Compose setup
+## Notes on the Current Compose Setup

 The current `docker-compose.yml` starts both APIs and wires Tasks.Api to Projects.Api over the Compose network.
 It does not define a Cosmos DB container, healthcheck blocks, or named volumes yet, so the local Cosmos endpoint must be provided externally through `.env` or another reachable Cosmos instance.

 That means the Compose workflow is copy-pasteable today, but it depends on a reachable Cosmos DB endpoint.
 If you want a fully isolated emulator-based setup, the Compose file must be extended to add the emulator service and persistence volumes.

+---

 ## Related Documentation